 Slot Machine Private Ownership in Idaho

-It is legal to privately own a slot machine in Idaho if it was manufactured before 1950.
+In Idaho, it is legal to own a slot machine privately if manufactured before 1950.

 Gaming Control Board in Idaho